Rantoryu/Rantoryu/README.md

-# ⛰️ Dominik Migrała 🌲
+# ⛰️ Hi, I'm Dominik Migrała 🌲

 **`Currently: Working at BayWa r.e.
 Solar Systems Sp. z o.o.`**

-👋 Hey there, I'm a passionate developer that enjoys creating and building projects from ground up starting from planning and designing all the way to solving real-life problems with code.
+👋 A little about me - passionate developer that enjoys creating and building projects from ground up starting from planning and designing all the way to solving real-life problems with code.

 ### About me:<br>